-Everyone with a disability is affected differently, for example two people with dyslexia may have entirely different learning difficulties.
 In Learning Services we can tailor the support we offer to each individual allowing every student to reach their own potential.
-Our support is flexible and on- going so please do not be afraid to get in touch

 Once the DSA have received both your diagnostic and assessment reports they will decide on what to award you.

-You will receive notification by email from the DSA and you will also receive an email from the University inviting you to make an appointment to come in to discuss your needs.
+If you consent to sharing information with your University you will also receive an email from disability advisers inviting you to make an appointment to come in to discuss your report and any needs.

 Please read your email carefully, we suggest that you print it, as it will tell you what you are entitled to and how to get your entitlement.
-The DSA DO NOT organize this for you, you are expected to contact supplier and contractors yourself.
+The DSA DO NOT organize support for you, you are expected to contact external suppliers and contractors yourself.

-When you attend your first appointment you will be offered an individual learning plan (ILP), this will be a bespoke programme of work that will encourage and motivate you to not only stay on top of your studies but to learn to enjoy and get the most from your lectures.
+When you attend your first appointment you will be offered an individual learning plan (ILP) to help you to stay on top of your studies and learn to enjoy and get the most from your lectures.
 If you are in receipt of DSA you will also be asked to read and sign a contract.

 What happens when I make an appointment?